MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate/README.md

 - json
 - js
 products:
+- copilot
-- microsoft-copilot
+- ms-copilot
 name: "Contoso real estate plugin for Microsoft Copilot"
-description: "A tutorial to learn how to build a sample plugin that uses OpenAI schema for Microsoft Copilot"
+description: "A tutorial to learn how to build a plugin that uses OpenAI schema for Microsoft Copilot"
 urlFragment: "contoso-real-estate-plugin-for-microsoft-copilot"
 ---

-# Contoso real estate plugin
+# Learn to build a plugin that uses OpenAI schema for Microsoft Copilot - Contoso real estate

 A tutorial to learn how to build this sample plugin can be found at [Get started building plugins for Microsoft Copilot](https://learn.microsoft.com/copilot-plugins/get-started).